0300dbdd1b/SeedXOR/README.md

 ##  Use :

+--split will split your mnemonic phrase into n XOR backups --deterministic will split your mnemonic phrase deterministically --combine will combine n XOR backups to re-form a mnemonic phrase
 ```
  python3 SeedXOR.py --split "[your mnemonic]" [number of split]
+ python3 SeedXOR.py --split --deterministic "[your mnemonic]" [number of split]
  python3 SeedXOR.py --combine "[your mnemonic spit1]" "[your mnemonic split2]" "[your mnemonic split n]"
 ```